microsoft/azure-health-data-services-workshop/Challenge-04 - Query and Search FHIR/Readme.md

 ### FHIR Search responses

-When a search request is successful, you’ll receive a FHIR `Bundle` response containing the search results (also formatted in JSON).
+When a search request is successful, you’ll receive a JSON FHIR `Bundle` response containing the search results.
 If the search request fails, you’ll find the error details in the `"OperationOutcome"` part of the response.

 ## Common Search Parameters